Qatari businesses find new suppliers after Gulf boycott

 But last week Saudi Arabia, the United Arab Emirates, Egypt and Bahrain imposed an economic and diplomatic boycott on Qatar, accusing the small Gulf state of funding terrorism and cosying up to their enemy Iran, which Qatar denies.

-The measures have disrupted imports in Qatar, which buys most of its food from the neighbours that have ostracised it.
+The measures have disrupted imports in Qatar, which buys most of its food from the neighbors that have ostracized it.
 Qatar's own mostly small consumer businesses say they are finding new suppliers, which could alter established trading patterns in the Gulf.

 Plastic and cardboard that Kuwari's company uses to make packaging are stuck in containers in Dubai, he said.